vampycat237/mc-crueltyfreeslimeballs/README.md

 [Curseforge](https://www.curseforge.com/minecraft/mc-addons/cruelty-free-slimeballs)

-For 1.18.2 - Works in vanilla, fabric, and forge!
+Supports 1.18.2 - 1.20.4 (if you download from source- might take a bit for me to push releases).
 Should support modded crops if they tag their crops properly - let me know if it doesn't.

 This datapack adds 3 recipes for crafting Slimeballs, based on carrageenan, pectin, and xanthan gum.
 Helpful for folks who play on Peaceful, don't like dealing with slimes, or just find it a pain to find slimes in the first place.
 (No, weak baby panda sneezes are not a viable source of slimeballs imo - I tried.)